-This is my ultimate guide on how to make money online, and I’ve worked hard to keep it completely free.
+This is my ultimate guide on how to make money online, and I’ve worked hard to keep this completely free.

 There’s no catch, no tricks, and no up-sells here.

-I’m sharing everything I’ve learned over the past decade, pulling from my own experience in earning a consistent $20,000/mo or more in side income (on the side of my day job) from online sources like affiliates, courses, freelancing, drop-shipping and other ways to make money online that we’re exploring in this guide.
+I’m sharing everything I’ve learned over the past decade, pulling from my own experience in learning how to start a blog that now earns a consistent $30,000/mo or more (on the side of my day job)—from online sources like affiliates, courses, freelancing, sponsorships, drop-shipping and other ways to make money online that we’re exploring in this guide.

 All these highs and lows have given me a clear understanding of what works (and what doesn’t) when it comes to making money online.

 Is it the right time to start an online business?

 With over 3.2 billion people now actively using the internet, we’re well into a massive transformation in how the world does business.
 We’re living in an age where there’s no longer limitations on what you can achieve based on geographic location or lack of financial resources.